Appearance

 2. Create your CSR files

-The Certificate Signing Request (CSR) is the request you send to a Certificate Authority (or CA, in this case, Treezor) to apply for a digital identity certificate.
-The CSR includes the public key and additional information such as the entity requesting the certificate common name (CN).
+The Certificate Signing Request (CSR) is a request you send to a Certificate Authority (or CA, in this case, Treezor) to apply for a digital identity certificate.
+The CSR includes the public key and additional information such as the common name (CN) of the entity requesting the certificate.

 Here is the command to run: